Sam-CHChiu/data-wrangling-r/README.md

 # data-wrangling-r
-Exercises of data wrangling in R
+Exercises of data wrangling in R\
-Status: Ongoing.
+**Status**: Ongoing.
 Looking for more sophisticated exercises.

 ## Target Packages
 * data.table